 The Scenograph received rave reviews in the New York and Boston papers.
 Critics noted how successfully Austen overcame the major liability of the cyclorama—its static quality.
 Working wonders with lighting effects, Austen somehow made the sun rise and set as boats glided across the lake and trains bustled along their tracks.

 There was no way cycloramas could compete with the latest big step in virtual reality, the motion picture, which existed in primitive form by the early 1890s.
 Within a decade after the Chicago Fire Cyclorama closed, the Chicago firm of Essanay Studios, which employed Charlie Chaplin and numerous other silent film notables, was making movies downtown and planning a move to new facilities it would construct on Argyle Street in Uptown, which still stand.

 Shortly after that, Stanley McCormick, Cyrus’s youngest son, commissioned the top architecture firm of Holabird & Roche to build two buildings on the site of the Panorama Building and a third building just to the south.
 The three buildings, erected in 1898‒99, were originally leased to prominent wholesale millinery companies.
 The northernmost of the three, known as the Gage Building, was soon raised to its current height of twelve stories.
-Its ornamental enameled terra cotta façade was designed by Louis Sullivan and is one of the few buildings in Chicago on which he worked that are still standing.
+Its ornamental enameled terra cotta façade, designed by Louis Sullivan, is one of the few buildings in Chicago on which he worked that are still standing.